 I went on to study music A-Level at Portsmouth College, where I composed music for the College drama department’s production of Shakespeare’s “The Tempest” (here’s my Tempest Overture using themes from the production score), and formed a band called Utopia (click here to listen to a taped performance of music inspired by an Ozric Tentacles riff, and covers of tracks by Led Zeppelin & Pink Floyd).

-Below: Playing flute with Utopia in 1993 (with Laura on vocals, David on Piano [unfortunately out of shot!], Paul on Guitar and my flute teacher’s husband Mark on drums).
+Below: Playing flute (I also played electronic keyboards and made some electronic backing tracks) with Utopia in 1993 (with Laura on vocals, David on Piano [unfortunately out of shot!], Paul on Guitar and my flute teacher’s husband Mark on drums).
 Click photo for taped music from the pictured performance.

 I had several compositions performed through local music competitions, including a Christmas choral piece performed at Portsmouth Guild Hall.
 This live recording of the original version of my Kyrie in G minor is from a competition at the end of my A levels.